 Line of Enquiry 15: The extent to which individuals are supported by a service that provides appropriate numbers of staff who are suitably fit and have the knowledge, competency, skills and qualifications to provide the levels of care and support required to enable the individual to achieve their personal outcomes.
-(Regulation 34-39, 67-72)
+(Regulation 30-35, 58-63)

-Statutory Guidance - Regulation 34 - Staffing - Overarching requirements
+Statutory Guidance - Regulation 30 - Staffing - Overarching requirements

 - Service providers have a demonstrable, measurable and systematic approach to determining the number of staff and range of skills/qualifications required for the reliable provision of care and support to meet individuals' needs and support them to achieve their personal outcomes.
-This considers, but is not limited to: o the statement of purpose; o the assessed needs and dependency levels of individuals; o the environment, facilities and equipment provided; and - o in domiciliary support services this includes consideration of geographical locations of individuals using the service and staff travel time required. - the different levels of knowledge, skills and competence required to meet the specific needs of individuals on a collective and individual basis.
-This includes the management arrangements and the number of registered professional and social care workers needed. - In care home services where individuals are identified as having nursing care needs, sufficient numbers of registered nurses with a relevant qualification, experience, competency and relevant skills are deployed to work at the service to supervise and provide for the needs of those individuals. - In care home services where individuals are assessed as requiring 24 hour nursing care (due to the intensity, complexity and/or acuity of their needs), the provider: - ensures sufficient numbers of qualified, competent and experienced registered nurses are responsible, accessible and present for meeting the nursing care needs of individuals at all times - o demonstrates the way in which the number and competency of registered nurses deployed has been determined. - Staffing levels and skill mix are reviewed continuously and adapted to respond to the changing needs and circumstances of individuals using the service. - Arrangements are in place to cover staff sickness or absence to ensure care and support needs are met and individuals are supported to achieve their personal outcomes.
+This considers, but is not limited to: - o the statement of purpose; - o the assessed needs and dependency levels of individuals; - o the environment, facilities and equipment provided; and - the different levels of knowledge, skills and competence required to meet the specific needs of individuals on a collective and individual basis.
+This includes the management arrangements and the number of registered professional and social care workers needed. - Each individual has at least one key worker (this could be the designated 'link worker') within the service who provides continuity of care, guidance and support to the individual, and is known to the individual's parent/ representative. - Where individuals are identified as having nursing care needs, sufficient numbers of registered nurses with a relevant qualification, experience, competency and relevant skills are deployed to work at the service to supervise and provide for the needs of those individuals. - Where individuals are assessed as requiring 24 hour nursing care (due to the intensity, complexity and/or acuity of their needs), the provider:

-There are procedures to follow in the case of in an emergency that make sure sufficient and suitable staff are deployed to cover both the emergency and the routine work of the service.
+- ensures sufficient numbers of qualified, competent and experienced registered nurses are responsible, accessible and present for meeting the nursing care needs of individuals at all times. - o demonstrates the way in which the number and competency of registered nurses deployed has been determined. - Staffing levels and skill mix are reviewed continuously and adapted to respond to the changing needs and circumstances of individuals using the service. - Arrangements are in place to cover staff sickness or absence to ensure care and support needs are met and individuals are supported to achieve their personal outcomes. - There are procedures to follow in the case of in an emergency that make sure sufficient and suitable staff are deployed to cover both the emergency and the routine work of the service.

-Statutory Guidance - Regulation 35 - Fitness of staff
+Statutory Guidance - Regulation 31 - Fitness of staff